pranav015/dd-audit-users/datadog_user_list/README.md

 **NOTE**: Enter either `US` or `EU` for the region parameter

+The script will write all the generated user reports to the "output" folder

 *if you get an error when trying to run the script, check to see if you have executable permissions enabled* `chmod +x datadog_audit.rb`